 You will find the instructions and application form here: APPLICATION FORM

-Typically, the B-CC HS Educational Foundation hosts several events throughout the year for current parents, alumni, and community members.
+The B-CC HS Educational Foundation hosts several events throughout the year for current parents, alumni, and community members.
 We love the opportunity to get together with those who support our efforts as well as meet new people who want to learn more about what we do, volunteer, or contribute financially.